Evanslodoctor/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

-# 0x17.
-Web stack debugging #3

-## Description
-The aim of this project is to find out what is making a container running Wordpress on Apache2 respond with a 500 status code.
+0. **Strace is your friend** - Using `strace`, find out why Apache is returning a 500 error.
+Once you find the issue, fix it and then automate it using Puppet (instead of using Bash as you were previously doing)